Oscar Gonzalez Player Props: Guardians vs. Rays

 Rays Pitching Rankings

-- The 9.1 strikeouts per nine innings put together by the Rays pitching staff ranks ninth in MLB.
+- The nine strikeouts per nine innings put together by the Rays pitching staff ranks 10th in MLB.

-- The Rays have a 3.79 team ERA that ranks fourth across all league pitching staffs.
+- The Rays have a 3.83 team ERA that ranks fifth across all league pitching staffs.

-- Rays pitchers combine to allow the fourth-fewest home runs in baseball (124 total, 1.1 per game).
+- The Rays give up the fifth-fewest home runs in baseball (125 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.